Isle of Wight Counselling Service MBACP(Reg)

-The first session will an introductory meeting to discuss your situation, and to gather some factual information like GP details and your address.
+The first session will be an introductory meeting to discuss your situation, and to gather some factual information like GP details and your address.

 - Fees payable by cash, cheque or BACS.

-- Available for short term sessions of up to six weeks or long term/open ended
+- Available for short-term sessions of up to six weeks or long term/open ended.

 - I am a registered member of British Association Counselling and Psychotherapy(BACP)

 - An accredited member of the National Counselling Society(NCS) approved by the Professional Standards Authority.(PSA)